 These 20 must-stop locations on an Oregon Coast road trip will take you from the port town of Astoria on the Oregon north coast to the mountainous sand of the Oregon Dunes National Recreation Area on the Oregon central coast.

 This would be a 200-mile road trip if you drove from Astoria straight to the Dunes on the Oregon Coast Highway/US 101, but we have 18 beautiful stops in between, don’t we!
-With a couple of detours, this is a 260-mile trip best done in three days (and even more if you can spare the time!)
+With a couple of detours, this is a 260-mile trip best done in five days (doable in three days).

 Astoria is nestled on the Columbia River just miles from where the great river meets the Pacific Ocean.
 Astoria is a two-hour drive from Portland on the Oregon north coast, and, from this town, you can sit in Oregon and look across the water to Washington State.